Ronald Levy (scientist)

-Ronald Levy is an American medical doctor and scientist at Stanford University.
+Ronald Levy is an American physician and scientist at Stanford University.
 He specializes in lymphoma, including non-Hodgkin lymphoma, Burkitt's lymphoma and Hodgkin's disease.
 His research investigates how the immune system can be harnessed to fight lymphoma.
 His work has led to the concept that antibodies can be used as personalized anticancer drugs and to the development of an antibody-based drug, Rituxan, that is widely used to treat lymphoma.

-Personal

-He is currently married and has 3 daughters.

 Education

-Levy received an A.B. degree in Biochemistry from Harvard University in 1963, and an M.D. from the Stanford University School of Medicine in 1968.
+Levy received an A.B. degree in biochemistry from Harvard University in 1963, and an M.D. from the Stanford University School of Medicine in 1968.
 He did his residency and internship at the Massachusetts General Hospital, and is board-certified in oncology by the American Board of Internal Medicine.

 Honors and awards

 Levy's work has been recognized with multiple honors and awards, including the King Faisal International Prize, the Damashek Prize, the American Cancer Society's Medal of Honor, the Leukemia and Lymphoma Society's di Villiers International Achievement Award, the C. Chester Stock Award from the Memorial Sloan Kettering Cancer Center, the Karnofsky Award from the American Society of Clinical Oncology, and others.
 He is a member of the National Academy of Sciences and of the Institute of Medicine.